yoriiis/step-manager/README.md

 The function allows to add a specific behavior during the step changes.
 The function is called 2 times per step change, on the `destroy` event and on the `create` event.
 The function exposes the `action` variable as parameter according to the state (`destroy` or `create`).

-**The function need to return a Promise resolved as the example below**.
+**The function needs to return a Promise resolved as the example below**.
 The Promise allows to add any behavior during the step changes, like a transition or an XHR.

 ```js
 new Manager({